 John’s use of irony

 John makes very strong use of irony throughout his book.
 The man born blind seems to have greater spiritual insight than the religious leaders of Israel (9:30-33).
-The Jews are purifying themselves to celebrate the Passover, while concurrently plotting to kill their Messiah (11:55-57).
+The Jews are purifying themselves to celebrate the Passover, while concurrently plotting to kill their Messiah (11:55-57) who is foreshadowed by the Passover.
 They also were trying to remain ritually undefiled while attempting to destroy their Messiah, when they refuse to enter the house of the Gentile Pontius Pilate (18:28).
 The religious leaders planning to put Lazarus to death after Jesus raised him from the dead (12:10).
 Jesus’ death on the cross continually being described as being glorified (eg. 17:1).